-InTASC Standard 7 Distinguished (4) (3.5) Proficient (3) (2.5) Emerging (2) (1.5) Underdeveloped (1) Rating The teacher candidate Connects lesson goals with school curriculum and state standards plans demonstrate an understanding of prerequisite relationships between goals and standards and structure and sequence; proactively anticipates misconceptions and prepares to address them In addition to rating"3" p plans a variety of learning experiences that are aligned with learning goals and standards in a structure and sequence designed to meet student needs In addition to rating "2" plans for learning experiences that are aligned with learning goals With assistance, partial success at rating of "2" lesson plans are not aligned with learning goals Uses assessment data to inform planning for instruction assessments are strategically designed to inform planning and to provide multiple forms of evidence for monitoring students' progress relative to learning targets performance, partial success at rating of uses pre-assessment and formative assessment strategies that align with learning targets and data are used to inform planning performance, partial success pre-assessment and formative assessment strategies are not aligned adequately with learning targets, so data does not effectively inform planning success at rating of "2" pre-assessment and/or formative assessment data are not utilized to inform planning Adjusts instructional plans to meet students' needs uses information gained from assessment findings and becomes more capable of predicting, and planning ahead to customize instructional plans to meet students' needs ccess at rating of "4" uses information gained from assessment findings to customize instructional plans to meet students' needs ccess at rating of "3" uses assessment findings to modify instructional plans to meet students' needs plans are not adjusted to meet student learning differences or needs Collaboratively designs instruction proactively addresses student learning needs through ongoing collaboration with the cooperating teacher, other teachers, and/or specialists plans with the cooperating teacher and/or specialists to design instruction that addresses and supports individual student learning plans with the cooperating teacher, other teachers, or specialists but is confined to exchanging information plans instruction individually The overall ro ating will b l e calculated as an average of the ratings l for this standard.
-Rating • that supports every student in me f learners and the community con gorous learning goals by draw ing up on knowledge of content
+InTASC Standard 7 Distinguished (4) (3.5) Proficient (3) (2.5) Emerging (2) (1.5) Underdeveloped (1) Rating The teacher candidate Connects lesson goals with school curriculum and state standards plans demonstrate an understanding of prerequisite relationships between goals and standards and structure and sequence; proactively anticipates misconceptions and prepares to address them In addition to rating "3" performance, partial succ addition to rating addition to rating experiences that are with learning goals standards in a struct sequence designed student needs plans a variety of learning experiences that are aligned with learning goals and standards in a structure and sequence designed to meet student needs In addition to rating "2" plans for learning experiences that are aligned with learning goals With assistance, partial success at rating of lesson plans are not aligned with learning goals Uses assessment data to inform planning for instruction assessments are strategically designed to inform planning and to provide multiple forms of evidence for monitoring students' progress relative to learning targets uses pre-assessment and formative assessment strategies that align with learning targets and data are used to inform planning performance, partial succe pre-assessment and formative assessment strategies are not aligned adequately with learning targets, so data does not effectively inform planning success at rating of "2" pre-assessment and/or formative assessment data are not utilized to inform planning Adjusts instructional plans to meet students' needs uses information gained from assessment findings and becomes more capable of predicting, and planning ahead to customize instructional plans to meet students' needs ccess at rating of "4" uses information gained from assessment findings to customize instructional plans to meet students' needs ccess at rating of "3" uses assessment findings to modify instructional plans to meet students' needs plans are not adjusted to meet student learning differences or needs Collaboratively designs instruction proactively addresses student learning needs through ongoing collaboration with the cooperating teacher, other teachers, and/or specialists plans with the cooperating teacher and/or specialists to design instruction that addresses and supports individual student learning plans with the cooperating teacher, other teachers, or specialists but is confined to exchanging information plans instruction individually The overall ratio ng will be calculated as an average of the ratin l ngs for this standard.
+Rating = for Instruction.
+The teacher plans sciplinary skills, and pedagogy, as w = = = = = = = = = = = = = = = = = = = = by draw ring upon knowledge of